-RALPH MARTIN (President) is the founder of the Organic Agriculture
+RALPH MARTIN (Board Member) is the founder of the Organic Agriculture

 Centre of Canada and is a retired Professor and former Loblaw Chair in Sustainable Food Production at University of Guelph.
 He has also been trained in peacemaking circles by Kay Pranis.